whsaik/Data-Analysis-Scientist_Projects/README.md

 1. Uber New York Data Analysis
 - to identify the rush hour for Uber in New York City
-- carried out spatial analysis to study the 'popular' site
+- spatial analysis to study the 'popular' site

 2. Hotel Booking EDA Analysis
 - to study the major source of customers for the hotels